The best selfie camera in 2025: cameras and camera phones that put you first!

-The best selfie camera can be a smartphone, a compact, a mirrorless camera or even a DSLR!
-While we normally associate selfies with phones, if you expand your thinking a little, there are all sorts of cameras that can be fantastic for selfie-taking, as many contemporary cameras are equipped with flip-around screens.
+You might assume that the best selfie camera is always going to be a phone.
+However, there are all sorts of cameras that can be fantastic for selfie-taking, as many contemporary compacts, mirrorless cameras and even DSLRs are equipped with flip-around screens.
 Plus, with camera prices getting more competitive, they can be considerably cheaper than a top-of-the-line smartphone.

 Why you can trust Digital Camera World